-Disney’s Fort Wilderness Resort and Campground Pools
+Disney’s Fort Wilderness Resort and Campground Pools (Photos and Amenities)

 The Meadow Swimmin’ Pool

 Guests can find the resort’s feature pool (The Meadow Swimmin’ Pool) at The Meadow, an extensive recreation area in the center of the resort.
-The Meadow sits on the Orange line if you need to take an internal bus to access the pool area.
+The Meadow is on the Orange line if you need to take an internal bus to access the pool area.
 A golf cart parking lot is available for anyone who wants to drive their golf cart.
 Bike racks are also available nearby.

 In addition to the pool, this area is home to the Meadow Trading Post, The Bike Barn (fishing, canoe, and bike rentals), an arcade, sports courts, a playground, and a poolside quick-service restaurant.